Our History

-The Market House, known today as the Shepherdstown Public Library, was originally built in 1800 as a one-story market.
+The Market House, which housed the Shepherdstown Public Library until the new library opened in 2022, was originally built in 1800 as a one-story market.
 It offered local farmers a sheltered place to sell their wares, and a centrally located spot for residents to buy farm-fresh products.
 Around 1850, the Independent Order of Odd Fellows (IOOF) built a second story and added the IOOF insignia on the front of the building.
 Throughout its long history, it has been home to the fire department, the town council offices, a butcher shop, a school, and the local jail.
 A pigpen and a public whipping post were located behind the building.
 Today, it is the home of a thriving library that is literally and figuratively the heart of Shepherdstown.

 The building was originally a typical market house — single story with large doors front and back.
 It stood in the center of King Street which allowed traffic to pass on either side and provided a drive-in for sellers’ wagons.
 The sides were open to shoppers and closed with wooden slats when not in use.
 Measuring fifty-seven by twenty feet, it was an imposing building in early Shepherdstown.